nodebox/nodebox-opengl/nodebox/README.txt

 Binaries:
 NodeBox contains C extensions for faster mathematics.
 These are precompiled for Mac, on other systems you need to execute "python setup.py" in nodebox/ext/ manually.
-Psyco (http://psyco.sourceforge.net/) can boost performance as well.
+Psyco (http://psyco.sourceforge.net/) can boost performance as well (if you use a 32-bit Python).
 A version precompiled for Mac is included in nodebox/ext/.

 USAGE